OpenPrograms/luisau-Programs/README.md

 ##### Requirements
 - Place an Adapter Block in contact with one of your Energy Pylons
 - Connect the Adapter Block through cables to the computer
-- Only tested with tier 3 computers and screens (3x3 recommended)
+- Only tested with tier 3 computers and screens (3 wide x 2 high)

 ##### Install
 ```